 I sat in the back of a fourth-grade classroom in Kenya and told God that if He gave me something meaningful and purposeful to do with my life, I wouldn't quit unless it was complete or He said it was time to quit. - Derek Snook, a Millennial

-How is Derek helping others LIVE THEIR BEST STORY?
+How Derek helped others LIVE THEIR BEST STORY

 Because of this life-changing and eye-opening experience, Derek Snook turned a problem into a passion.
 Derek started his own company to empower people to "Live Their Best Story."
 This is the mission of "In Every Story Labor Services."